 Goal 5 is a broad statewide planning goal that covers more than a dozen resources.
 The resources range from wildlife habitat, to historic places, and gravel mines.
-To protect and plan for them, local governments are asked to create a number of inventories.
-The inventories in a local plan may address only a portion of the resources included in Goal 5.
+To protect and plan for them, local

-Goal 7: Areas Subject to Natural Hazards Bread full text version of Goal 7
+Goal 7: Areas Subject to Natural Hazards ERead full text version of Goal 7